arvigeus/AZ-204/Learning Path/Content Delivery Network.md

 #### Requirements

+- To use Azure Content Delivery Network, you must own at least one Azure subscription.
-To use Azure CDN you need to create at least one CDN profile, which is a collection of CDN endpoints.
-Every CDN endpoint represents a specific configuration of content deliver behavior and access.
-To organize your CDN endpoints by internet domain, web application, or some other criteria, you can use multiple profiles.
-Because [Azure CDN pricing](https://azure.microsoft.com/pricing/details/cdn/) is applied at the CDN profile level, you must create multiple CDN profiles if you want to use a mix of pricing tiers.
+- You also need to create a content delivery network profile, which is a collection of content delivery network endpoints.
+Every content delivery network endpoint is a specific configuration which users can customize with required content delivery behavior and access.
+To organize your content delivery network endpoints by internet domain, web application, or some other criteria, you can use multiple profiles.
+- Since [Azure Content Delivery Network pricing](https://azure.microsoft.com/pricing/details/cdn/) gets applied at the content delivery network profile level.
+If you want to use a mix of pricing tiers you must create multiple content delivery network profiles.

 ##### Limitations